Skip to main content

 Omega-3 Fatty Acids GPR120 Anti-inflammatory signaling, improved insulin sensitivity

-The interplay between the and these molecular pathways is intricate.
+The interplay between the endocrine system and these molecular pathways is intricate.
 For example, hyperinsulinemia, a hallmark of metabolic syndrome, has been shown to suppress NRF2 activity, thereby weakening the endothelium’s antioxidant defenses.
 Conversely, therapeutic interventions that improve insulin sensitivity, such as exercise and a low-glycemic diet, can restore NRF2 function.

 This creates a powerful feedback loop where lifestyle choices that support hormonal balance also enhance the molecular resilience of the endothelium.
 Understanding these deep connections is the foundation of a truly personalized and effective approach to cardiovascular health.